alfovo/pretty/_posts/2018-03-20-nina-karma.md

 {% include nk_pages1.html %}

 ## The Design Challenge
-Having successfully found customers by word of mouth, Nina wanted more visibility for her business.
+Having found customers mostly by word of mouth, Nina wanted more visibility for her business.
 However, being in the relatively new life coaching space, she had some difficulty communicating the value proposition of her services to new customers.

 Nina also wanted a quick and easy way for customers to see her availability and make appointments.
 She had been managing all her appointments through phone or text conversations, which was making it difficult to scale her business.

 ## Research
-I began my research with two questions:
+I began my research with the question:

 {% include nk_pages2.html %}